-Opening and Closing Dates
+Opening and Closing Dates Fall 2020

-Fall 2019

-- New student move in day is Wednesday, August 28.
-See Welcome Week information for more details. - Second-year students hired by BUILD to be Social Mentors require a day of training and move in Tuesday, August 27. - Returning student move in days are Friday, August 30 through Sunday, September 1.
-RA staff are available to check students into their residence area friday 9 a.m. to 5 p.m.
-Saturday and Sunday 1 p.m.
-To 5 p.m.
-Students must check-in prior to entering their room. - Returning students who have permission to move in early (e.g. fall athletes, student leaders, etc.) must check-in at the Student Life Office on their assigned date.
+- · Local returning second-year students in Cohort 5 will move in between August 21-23. - Local first-year students in Cohort 6 will move their items in on either August 24th or 25th.
+Student's sign-up time will allow four hours on-campus to move items into his/her room and get everything organized. - First-year students in Cohort 6 who live more than thirty miles away from campus will move onto campus on August 27th. - All first-year students in Cohort 6 will need to come to campus to stay on August 27th between 3:00-4:00 p.m. be dropped off at their Residence Halls between 3:00-4:00 p.m. - Returning second-year students in Cohort 5 will move in between August 29-30, this is also when all local students can come back to campus to stay. - Returning students who have permission to move in early (e.g. fall athletes, student leaders, etc.) must check-in at the Student Life Office on their assigned date.
 Roommates of these students are not permitted to move in early unless they are also approved for early arrival.
 It is each student's responsibility to communicate this to their roommates.
-A fine of \$25 per day will be charged to anyone who moves in before their assigned date as well as to the student who lets in an unapproved resident. - Residence halls close for Christmas Break at noon on Saturday, December 21; however, students must check out of rooms within 24 hours of their last exam.
+A fine of \$25 per day will be charged to anyone who moves in before their assigned date as well as to the student who lets in an unapproved resident. - Residence halls close for Christmas Break at noon on Saturday, December 18; however, students must check out of rooms within 24 hours of their last exam.

-Interim 2020
+Interim 2021

-- Students in BUILD may return to Residence halls anytime after noon on Sunday, January 5.
-Returning students moving back for the remainder of the year must check in with RA staff. - Interim move outs must be completed by 5:00 p.m. on Friday, January 28.
+Students in BUILD may return to Residence halls anytime after noon on Sunday, January 4.
+Returning students moving back for the remainder of the year must check in with RA staff.

+• Interim move outs must be completed by 5:00 pm on Friday, January 27.

-Spring 2020
+Spring 2021

-- Students in BUILD may return to Residence halls anytime after noon on Sunday, February 2. - All residences close at noon on Saturday, May 23; however, students must check out of rooms within 24 hours of their last exam. - Graduating students may remain until 1:00 p.m. on Sunday, May 24.
+- · Students in BUILD may return to Residence halls anytime after noon on Sunday, January 31. - All residences close at noon on Saturday, May 21; however, students must check out of rooms within 24 hours of their last exam. - · Graduating students may remain until 1:00 pm on Sunday, May 23.